connectedcars/react-native-slide-charts/README.md

 </td>
 <td align="left">

-Width of the tool tip, you should set this if there is minimal change as the measurements for less jitteriness if wanted.
+Width of the tool tip, you should set this if there are minimal changes to the width across the data as the measurements for setting this can cause jitteriness on Android at times.

 </td>
 </tr>